MatthewGFreeman/CastleExplorer/app/README.md

 # Castle Explorer

 A command line game where a player explores a castle, searches furniture, and collects items.
+Explore the castle and find furniture items.
+Search the furniture items and fill your bag with 3 collectible items to win.

 ## Features
 - [x] Accepts user input